Metapyziks/durham-seg-group-3/README.md

 durham-seg-group-3
 ==================

-Here will be the things
+Here will be the things.